 You still have to deal with a lot of people and you still have to be super patient and friendly.
 But you don’t have to get yelled at on the phone.
 Plus, introverts are often great listeners.
 That makes them perfect for a customer support role.

 According to a Helpscout study from 2017, the questioned customer support professionals make on average 57,686 USD a year.

 If you are looking for open customer support email jobs, check out these companies:

 2. Online Sales

 Not many ways of creating income online have as much potential as selling products online.
-I couldn’t believe it either but then I helped one of my clients making 70,000 USD a month with selling products on Shopify.
+I couldn’t believe it either but then I helped one of my clients make 70,000 USD a month by selling products on Shopify.

 You don’t even need to worry about the entire shipping process.
 If you use the retail method called dropshipping, the manufacturer or another retailer will take care of the entire logistics.
 So “all” you have to do is take care of your online store and the promotion.

 From my own experience, I highly recommend using Shopify to build your shop.
 You don’t need any experience as a developer for it.
 It is super easy to use and you get literally all you need, the complete package for online sales, at a very affordable price.